Ananym/proxchat-tk/webrtc_audio_debug_summary.md

   - Reliably identify the remote peer's SSRC either via `AudioRemoteTrack.Ssrc` or by parsing the SDP.
   - If initial SSRC association fails, the refined dynamic SSRC logic in `OnRtpPacketReceived` should associate an incoming SSRC with a peer that has a connected state but no SSRC yet.
   - Pass the raw PCMU payload to `AudioService.PlayAudio` for the correctly identified peer.
+  - The audio receiving pipeline in `WebRtcService` (`OnRtpPacketReceived`) _should_ now:
+    - Identify the `peerId` by matching the `RTCPeerConnection` instance that fired the event against the `_peerConnections` dictionary.
+    - If the `RemoteAudioSsrc` for this peer was not successfully obtained from SDP (is `0`), it will be "learned" from the SSRC of the first RTP packet received on this connection instance and stored.
+    - Optionally log SSRC mismatches if an SSRC was learned/known and a subsequent packet has a different one (for debugging).
+    - Pass the raw PCMU payload to `AudioService.PlayAudio` for the correctly identified `peerId`.
 - `AudioService.PlayAudio` _should_ now:
   - Create playback components for a peer if they don't already exist.
   - Decode the PCMU data to PCM and buffer it for playback.